 Insurance, Criminal Record, and Travel Implications

-The consequences of DUI charges extend far beyond the court process.
-A criminal impaired driving conviction directly affects insurance premiums.
-The Driver Risk Premium adds hundreds or even thousands of dollars to insurance costs.
-For high-risk drivers, the financial burden can last many years.
+The consequences of DUI charges can reach well beyond the immediate court process.
+A criminal impaired driving conviction can affect insurance premiums, and the Driver Risk Premium may add hundreds or even thousands of dollars to a driver’s costs over time.

-Some individuals must complete a treatment program or roadside licence suspension education before regaining full privileges.
-Those working with commercial vehicle licenses may lose employment if they cannot drive.
-International travel can also become complicated, as some countries refuse entry to drunk drivers with a criminal record.
-The damage to reputation and opportunity can last longer than any fine or license suspension.
+In some cases, people must complete a treatment program or roadside licence suspension education before they can regain full driving privileges.
+Drivers who rely on a commercial vehicle licence may also face employment problems if they are unable to drive.
+International travel can become more difficult as well, since some countries may refuse entry to people with impaired driving convictions.
+For many drivers, the damage to reputation, income, and mobility lasts longer than the suspension itself.

 Reviews and Legal Strategy